 - First-Year Learning Communities Program

 Pursue an Interest, Find a Passion

-Fall 2013 FY Learning Communities:
+Fall 2014 FY Living Learning Communities:

 Exploring Majors & Careers for Undecided Students (3 credits) Many students enter college unsure of a major.
 Join together with other undecided first year students as you explore your own identity, strengths, and skills while developing interests to guide you on your path to discovering a major that is right for you.

 First in the Family (2 credits) Being the first in your family to attend college can be both exciting and overwhelming. join with other first generation students in this living learning community to explore the resources available to you, to navigate the college systems, and to gain knowledge to assist you on the road to graduation.